Ways of Seeing Pleasure

 You look at cinemas which screen “blue films” as labs that, as author Samuel Delany argues, cross “…class, racial, sexual and economic boundaries…” But are these spaces so diverse?

 Most people who visit porn theatres in India are from economically disadvantaged classes and are almost exclusively men.…There is often not much class difference between those who visit these cinema halls, but what we do see is a disregarding of certain sexual boundaries.
 For example, these are mostly men who don’t necessarily think of themselves as gay, who may not have the terminology of the queer movement, but who are visiting these theatres to have sexy times with other men.
 In a country that criminalises same sex relations, no less.
-Also, these men may be from the same class, but from the same caste — especially in urban centres.
+Also, these men may be from the same class, but not from the same caste — especially in urban centres.
 In that way, I do think that these theatres are, as Delany says, laboratories for sexual experimentation and a certain type of freedom from the boundaries that people are forced to live within.

 Your write on how science has been used to rationalise why female desires aren’t normal.
 Have you come across research that also attempts such correlation between pornography and women?